sabaiitj/Climate-Change-Survey/README.md

 Chronic Traumatic Encephalopathy (CTE) is a horrific brain disease, and occurs [frequently](http://www.bu.edu/articles/2017/cte-former-nfl-players/) in former NFL players.
 Gathering the data will take some work, but here are some starter links.
 - [Kaggle](https://www.kaggle.com/jpmiller/nfl-competition-data)
 - [Twelve Years of National Football League Concussion Data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3438866/)

-### Politics
-FiveThiryEight is a great news and commentary site for all things data.
-Their main foci are sports and politics.
-If you're interested in polling data, check out the "Data" links in the footer on [this page](https://projects.fivethirtyeight.com/2020-election-forecast/).

 ### Consumer Complaints